Audi RS6 Avant estate review

 If you need to carry lots of people or equipment, there are few faster ways to do it than the RS6 Avant - performance SUVs included.
 The sheer length of Audi's executive estate means tall passengers are particularly well catered for, with a highly adjustable driving position and plenty of legroom in every seat.
 It's comfortable too, with a wide armrest that folds down when the middle rear seat isn't in use.

 The boot measures 586 litres, which should be easily big enough for most owners, but isn't quite on par with the huge 640 litres offered in the Mercedes-AMG E63 Estate.
-It is, however, comfortably larger than the 520-litre boot in the Panamera Sport Turismo and folding down its 40:20:40 split and fold rear seats (from just inside the luggage compartment) extends its capacity to 1,680 litres.
+It is, however, comfortably larger than the 520-litre boot in the Panamera Sport Turismo and folding its 40:20:40 rear seats (which can be done using switches just inside the luggage compartment) extends its capacity to 1,680 litres.
 A powered tailgate also comes as standard and the RS6 is even available with a hidden trailer hitch and a camera-based system to make reversing with a trailer more straightforward.

 Reliability & safety